 Severe winter weather that brings with it ice, wind and snow can cause power outages.
 It is important to be prepared to live without power for several days.

-• Have a licensed contractor perform annual furnace and fireplace maintenance ahead of winter.
+- Have a licensed contractor perform annual maintenance and inspections on your furnace, fireplace, and fuel-burning appliances ahead of winter.

 TIP: Keep refrigerator and freezer doors closed during a power outage.
 Keep the cold air in and avoid spoiling food.
 Visit BC Hydro for more tips.